fsspec/universal_pathlib/README.md

 ### Local paths and url paths

-If a local path is provided `UPath` will return a `PosixUPath` or `WindowsUPath` instance.
+If a local path is without protocol is provided `UPath` will return a `PosixUPath` or `WindowsUPath` instance.
 These two implementations are 100% compatible with the `PosixPath` and `WindowsPath` classes of their specific Python version.
 They're tested against a large subset of the CPython pathlib test-suite to ensure compatibility.

 If a local urlpath is provided, i.e. a "file://" or "local://" URI, the returned instance type will be a `FilePath` instance.
 This class is a subclass of `UPath` that provides file access via `LocalFileSystem` from `fsspec`.
 You can use it to ensure that all your local file access is done through `fsspec` as well.

+All local UPath types are `os.PathLike`, but only the `PosixUPath` and `WindowsUPath` are subclasses of `pathlib.Path`.

 ### UPath public class API